ward/run/_drafts/2018-11-04-teltowkanal-halbmarathon.md

 or two in front of me did not see them in time and took a tumble after hitting one.
 At least the poles were packed in a soft material.

 The start has a lot of people finding their pace.
-I pass quite some, I get passed by others.
-I briefly try sticking with a guy in a white shirt, but soon notice he is going a bit fast for me.
-More around 3:50 if I recall.
+I pass some, I get passed by others.
+I briefly try sticking with a guy in a white shirt, but soon notice he is going a bit fast for me (~3:50).
 I let him go and after some readjusting fall in behind a short woman in black.
 She ends up falling in behind a guy with orange short and shoes.
 It seems I have found a group.

-- Briefly try sticking with a guy in white-ish shirt but he's going more like 3:55s or so, let him go (1080?
-7k?)
-- After a km or two, settle in behind a woman in black (might be the 14k winner) and, eventually, a guy with orange shorts/shoes.
-- Follow till about 9 km
-- Woman starts slowing down some, few meter gap on the guy.
-Watch tells me she is going too slow
-- I close the gap, woman tries holding on too still
-- Still does not feel quite right pacewise, watch confirms
-- I get to the front of our little group and just focus on my own race
-- Alone for the rest of the race, not counting people I pass
-- Start of the third lap sees a bit of a slow down.
-- After 2 km someone in blue zooms past me, briefly hold on
-- See the watch jump to 3:45ish, let him go
-- Use it as a motivator to get my pace somewhat right again at least
-- Already a bit more crowded with people on their second lap still, but enough room on this side
-- Other side it gets pretty bad, I have to yell "pardon" very often.
-Bloody people with headphones
-- Still, make do
-- Have the perfect cup throw
+This group is working out nicely for me, keeping the pace up without too much thinking.
+The non cemented side of the river path is a bit tricky, you cannot see the uneven ground until pretty late due to the person running in front of you.

+> Lap 1: ~27:30 (~4:00 / km)
+>
+> (no official splits, just estimating both distance and pace from GPS after
+> the fact)

+It goes great until 8 to 9 km in.
+Around then a few metre gap appears between orange shorts and woman in black.
+My watch tells me she is going too slow.
+I move to close the gap, she tries to hold on.
+The pacing still does not feel quite right and the watch confirms this.
+I move up further to the front of our group and start setting my own pace.
+I do not know how long either of them stays on my tail, if at all.
+For the rest of the race I have to do my own pacing again.

+> Lap 2: ~27:45 (~4:01 / km)

+Pacing myself goes well until the start of the third lap.
+I start feeling a bit tired and noticeably slow down some seconds due to mostly mental fatigue, I think.
+I have clear trouble getting myself to get back to proper pace.
+After 2 km into that lap, someone in blue zooms past me.
+I briefly try to hold on, but see my watch jump up to 3:45ish pace.
+I quickly decide not to follow, but to try and use that speed up as the mental boost to get me back on track.
+It works somewhat, but I still definitely feel slower than I did earlier in.

+It does not help that it gets noticeably more crowded on the path as I pass more and more people who are still on their second lap.
+On the one side of the river this is still OK.
+The cemented path is wide enough to easily overtake.
+Once on the other side however, it gets narrow.
+The only word that came to mind in German felt a bit too long to bother with, so I just used the French "pardon" to try to get people's attention in time for them to make some room for me.
+By and large that is enough, though beware the headphone users.

+At the final water stand I grab a cup and empty it over my head.
+Nothing special, that is what I try to do at every one of them I pass.
+However, I notice a woman ensuring all the used cups are slid into one another in the garbage bags.
+I throw my cup at the bag and somehow it makes the perfect line, no tumbling around, and slides smoothly into the bag.
+That got me elated for the first time this run.

+On the final stretch of trail with holes and roots sticking out, one of those dangers gets me.
+I twist my ankle slightly with less than one kilometre to go.
-- Twist ankle with maybe 1km to go, lots of swearing in dutch/french.
-A guy I was about to pass says some things, I cannot make it out.
-Hope he did not think I was swearing at him
-- Either way, not letting this go bad with 1 km to go, force form back, focus on getting home
+Trying my best not to slow down, I start swearing in Dutch and French.
+A guy on his second lap that I was about to pass says something to me.
+I cannot properly make it out, but I think it was an encouragement.
+I just hope he does not think I was swearing at him.
+Either way, eager not to fuck this race up in the final stretch, I focus on keeping my form good.
+This makes the ankle feel alright and I continue on.
+I labour up the final stairs, squeeze out any sprint I still have left, and take it home.

-- Damned final stairs
-- Finish \o/
+> Lap 3: ~28:10 (~4:05 / km)

 ## Results

-[strava] and [results]

-woman in black might be the 14k winning female, bib 2227, time 55:47

-orange short/shoes guy is bib 3376, finished 21st in 1:25:29.
-He actually stuck
-pretty close-by, see strava flyby.
-20-30s behind at end of lap 2.
-When I was slacking a bit, he got back to ~10ish s.
-Then at the little climb just before 17k he was at ~20s again, the just straight up stopped/walked.
-Diff goes to ~80s, then he lost another 20 or so to the finish
+The [results] peg me at 1:23:48, [Strava] is a second quicker.
+Note that the Strava activity is quite a bit shorter than 21.1 km.
+While my watch seems to lowball the distance often, the discrepancy seems a bit bigger than usual at ~340m.
+I do not know if the distance is in any way certified (and I doubt it).
+If you assume the GPS is exact (which I also do not), then extrapolating gives 1:25:11.
+More likely it will be somewhere between the 20.76 km from the GPS and the actual half distance.
+As long as the course is at least 20810 metre, it extrapolates to a sub 1:25 😉.
+Not 100% sure what to do with this now.
+Perhaps for a next half marathon I will have to look for a bigger race I know to be certified.
+Extra advantage that there might be more people to pace off of.

+I finished 17th, 9:26 behind the winner.
+I was also beat by one female.
+Olympian [Lisa Hahner][lisahahner] showed up and took second overall in 1:16:22.

+The woman in black from my little group went on to win the 14.1 km race in a time of 55:47. <!-- bib 2227 --> Orange short and shoes was doing the half and finished 21st in 1:25:29. <!-- bib 3376 --> I found him in Strava's Flyby and it turns out he managed to stay somewhat close to me after I took over.
+At the end of lap 2 he was 20 to 30 seconds behind.
+After my slight slacking, he brought it back to about 10 seconds.
+I regained composure and brought it back to 20 seconds.
+Then on a tiny incline around km 17 he seems to have straight up stopped or walked.
+The difference went up to 80s.
+Finally he lost another 20 seconds between there and the finish.
+I had some trouble finding white shirt, but I think it is because the front of his singlet is red instead of white.
+This would make him 15th in 1:23:04. <!-- bib 3190 -->

+I waited around a bit for Johannes, but sadly I had not seen him arrive yet at 1:30:00.
+Eventually he ended up 51st in 1:32:25.
+We took some pictures and had some water and tea.
+The girlfriend arrived another 8 minutes later in 1:40:51 (115 overall, 12th female).
+We did not stay long after the race since we still had to check out of our hotel (and I was getting really cold after standing around for 20 minutes).

 ## Future

+In the near future I think I will use my current shape and have a go at improving my 10 km and 5 km PRs.
+Just a matter of finding a flat race of the right distance.
+Not always simple in my neck of the woods.

+Beyond that I will have to see about a spring goal.

 [strava]: https://www.strava.com/activities/1945104373
 [results]: https://www.davengo.com/event/result/15-teltowkanal-halbmarathon-2018/search?category=21,1%20km%20Laufen